-This article presents a complete comparison between REST vs. SOAP in a cloud-native environment.
+This article presents a complete comparison between REST vs SOAP API in a cloud-native environment.

 Cloud-based API data structures have not only improved the cloud computing platform.
 Still, they have also enabled programmers and managers to use those APIs to integrate workloads into the cloud.
 APIs enable most businesses to convey information across several on-premises and cloud-based apps.